best trip CONTACT AN ADVISOR

 Distance: 12 km/9 miles.

-Time: Approximately 7 hours.
+Duration: Around 7 hours.

-Difficulty: Challenging.
+Level: Challenging.

 It is very important to be well acclimatized to the altitude before embarking on a trek.
 We recommend arriving in Cusco at least 2 days before the trek begins to help you acclimatize and avoid potential altitude sickness during the hike.
 If you have already been in another high-altitude area of Peru before arriving in Cusco, we still recommend taking a full day in Cusco to rest, recover from your travels, and enjoy the sights.